 For the biennial review, the process for scheduling the visit and appointing the evaluation team is essentially the same as that for the candidacy application.
-Team members, spending two or three days on campus, will examine materials, conduct interviews, and present an "exit report" - an oral preview of their findings.
+Three or four team members, spending two or three days on campus, will examine materials, conduct interviews, and present an "exit report" consisting of an oral preview of their findings.
 As with the candidacy application, the host institution is responsible for travel and accommodation expenses for the team, as well as for a focused evaluation fee.
 The current schedule of dues and fees is available on the Commission website www.neche.org.